 There’s going to be a lot of standing, walking, and moving around while your partner delivers.
 Make sure your footwear is up to the task.
 Opt for ones that provide support and are non-slip so you can move around with ease.

 17. Going home outfit for baby

-Beyond packing for just you and your partner, you need to pack clothes for your new baby, too.
+Beyond packing comfy clothes for just you and your partner, you need to pack comfortable clothes for your new baby, too.
 Take some time with your partner to plan out a special going home outfit for your newborn, and be sure to pack that outfit (plus booties, scratchproof mittens, hat, diaper bag, and a pacifier!) in your bag for the inaugural trip home.

 Although the hospital will have plenty of diapers (and will likely send some home with you), it’s important to pack a few extras in case of accidents—and to give you the extra practice.
 You should also bring a pack of baby wipes and diaper rash cream for changing, too.
 Pro tip: A newborn may not have their first poop for a bit, but having a waterproof bag in your diaper kit is a good idea for any messy clothes!

 With your baby’s due date nearing, it’s time to test out your packing skills.
 Here are five packing tips to help you feel more prepared.